JorgenHookham/tab-boss/readme.md

 ## Web Hooks

 The text field will allow you to point the extension at a web socket URL.
 Any message received through the socket will be dumped into a notification that is displayed on all tabs and will play a sound.
+Try the [simple socket service for tab boss](https://github.com/JorgenHookham/tab-boss-socket-service.git).